 Students interested in internships are encouraged to register with Career Services.

-Students interested in physics graduate school are encouraged to read the Physics Graduate School Guide.
+Students interested in physics graduate school are encouraged to take advantage of the following resources:

-Students interested in graduate school in other fields, including teaching, engineering, business, astronomy, and math, are encouraged to speak to an academic advisor.
+Students interested in graduate school in other fields, including education, engineering, business, astronomy, and math, are encouraged to seek guidance from a professor in those fields.

 Information about career opportunities, advice for job-hunting, and dates of OSU career fairs can be found on the Careers in Physics webpage.